 For many mathematics courses it will be assumed that the enrolled student knows how to program the University Computer and how to use the University Computer facility.
-This knowledge can be acquired by attending an informal, six hour session arranged by the director of the Academic Computing Center.

 PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE

 Thirty semester hours beyond intermediate calculus, including a year of advanced calculus.
 Satisfactory scores on the aptitude and advanced sections of the Graduate Record Examination.